junxit/us-congress-bills-111/bill.md

   - **(1)** in paragraph (6), by striking “and” after the semicolon;
   - **(2)** in paragraph (7), by striking the period at the end and inserting “; and”; and
   - **(3)** by adding at the end the following:
-    > - **(8)** the term “official use” means all lawful, reasonable uses in furtherance of an investigation, case, or proceeding, such as disclosures in connection with interviews of fact witnesses, settlement discussions, coordination of an investigation with a State Medicaid Fraud Control Unit or other government personnel, consultation with experts, and use in court pleadings and hearings.
+    > - **(8)** the term official use means all lawful, reasonable uses in furtherance of an investigation, case, or proceeding, such as disclosures in connection with interviews of fact witnesses, settlement discussions, coordination of an investigation with a State Medicaid Fraud Control Unit or other government personnel, consultation with experts, and use in court pleadings and hearings.

 - **(d)** *Delegation of authority* Section 3733 of title 31, United States Code, is amended by adding at the end the following:
   > - **(m)** *Delegation* The Attorney General may delegate any authority that the Attorney General has under this section.